-A near entirety of internet cyberattacks stem from the simple problem of authentication (i.e., knowing definitively who or what you’re interacting with).
-Malware, ransomware, BEC, breaches, identity theft, and financial fraud all most commonly originate from interactions with phishing emails or spoofed websites from bad actors pretending to be someone they’re not.
+A near entirety of cyberattacks, over 92%, stem from the simple problem of authentication (i.e., knowing definitively who or what you’re interacting with).
+Malware, ransomware, BEC, breaches, identity theft, and financial fraud all most commonly originate from interactions with phishing emails or spoofed websites from bad actors pretending to be someone they’re not through the use of lookalike domains.

 The overwhelming majority of the internet, banks included, operates within open, unrestricted TLDs (e.g., .com .net, .co, .org), where for just $10-$15 anyone can get any domain for any purpose.
 We’re forced to rely on the cyber-savviness, investigative ability, and persistence of end-users to keep everyone safe, even though decades of education around cybersecurity hygiene (i.e., best practices for staying safe online) and the simultaneous rampant growth of these cyberattacks indicates a new approach to cybersecurity is long overdue.